Solving the Granularity Mismatch: Hierarchical Preference Learning for Long-Horizon LLM Agents: Experiments

 \subsection{Analysis of the Curriculum Learning Mechanism (RQ3)}

 \textbf{Ablation of Curriculum Components.} To quantitatively assess the importance of our dual-layer curriculum, we conduct an ablation study by removing each layer individually, with results presented in Table~\ref{tab:abl_curriculum}.
 The primary finding is that the full \ourmethod{} model, equipped with both curriculum layers, consistently outperforms all ablated variants.
 Removing the curriculum entirely (\ourmethod{} Static) results in the most significant performance degradation across both model scales, confirming that employing a curriculum is crucial for effective learning.
+For the 7B model, \ourmethod{} Static trails the full \ourmethod{} by 2.51 average points, a substantial margin that underscores the necessity of a structured learning progression.
 Furthermore, the results indicate that both the length and difficulty-based curricula contribute positively to the final performance, with their individual removal leading to noticeable performance drops.
 This demonstrates the synergistic benefit of our dual-layer design, where organizing the learning process first by task complexity (length) and then by solution quality (difficulty) provides a more effective path to mastering complex agent behaviors.

 \textbf{Phase-wise Performance Progression.} To provide a more fine-grained view of how the curriculum works, Figure~\ref{fig:phase} visualizes the agent's performance at the end of each curriculum phase.
 Panel (a) shows a clear improvement in the overall success rate for both the 1.5B and 7B models as they progress from Phase 1 to Phase 3.
 This trend holds for the unseen scenarios, indicating that the curriculum effectively helps the model generalize its learned skills.
 Panel (b) offers a deeper insight by breaking down the performance by sub-task type for the 1.5B model.
 We observe that while simpler tasks like Pick are learned relatively early, more complex tasks requiring longer reasoning chains, such as Clean and Pick2, show the most substantial performance gains in the later phases.
 This stage-wise improvement, with harder tasks being mastered in later stages, provides qualitative evidence that our dual-layer curriculum successfully guides the agent through an easy-to-hard learning process, progressively building its capabilities for complex, long-horizon planning.